bennhub/content-agents/README.md

 `Content Agents` generates prompt packages plus edit timelines for multiple content workflows.

+## How The Project Works

+This project is not just “a script that does everything by itself.”

+The actual operating model is:

+- a coding agent such as Codex or Claude Code works through the CLI
+- the agent reads the project brief and repo structure
+- the Python scripts execute the workflow logic
+- the scripts generate prompts, scene direction, and edit timeline files
+- those outputs are then used in tools like Nano Banana, LTX, Premiere, or Final Cut Pro

+So the real engine is:

+- AI coding agent
+- CLI workflow
+- Python generation scripts

+The scripts are the execution layer.
+The higher-level workflow reasoning, brief handling, repo updates, and process orchestration come from the agent operating in the terminal.

 Current workflows:

 - [`orchestrate_premxml.py`](/Users/ben/Git%20Projects/Content-Agents/orchestrate_premxml.py): Premiere/XMEML placeholder test workflow